svipas/prettier-vscode/README.md

 - `"false"` - Do not indent script and style tags in Vue files.
 - `"true"` - Indent script and style tags in Vue files.

-#### prettier.endOfLine (default: 'auto')
+#### prettier.endOfLine (default: 'lf')

 Specify the end of line used by Prettier.
 [Learn more here.](https://prettier.io/docs/en/options.html#end-of-line)

 Valid options:

-- `"auto"` - Maintain existing line endings (mixed values within one file are normalised by looking at what's used after the first line)
 - `"lf"` - Line Feed only (`\n`), common on Linux and macOS as well as inside git repos
 - `"crlf"` - Carriage Return + Line Feed characters (`\r\n`), common on Windows
 - `"cr"` - Carriage Return character only (`\r`), used very rarely
+- `"auto"` - Maintain existing line endings (mixed values within one file are normalised by looking at what's used after the first line)

 #### prettier.quoteProps (default: 'as-needed')